-Protection against European corn borer (Ostrinia nubilalis) is achieved through expression in the plant of a protein, called CryIAc, that is produced naturally by the kurstaki subspecies of the spore-forming soil bacterium Bacillus thuringiensis.
-The majority of described B. thuringiensis strains produce proteins that have insecticidal activity against lepidopteran insects (larvae of moths and butterflies) although a few have activity against dipteran (mosquitos and flies) and coleopteran (beetles) insects.
+DBT418 corn has been genetically modified to be protected against the insect pest European corn borer (Ostrinia nubilalis) and tolerant to the herbicide glufosinate ammonium.
+Protection against European corn borer is achieved through expression in the plant of a protein, called CryIAc that is produced naturally by the kurstaki subspecies of the sporeforming soil bacterium Bacillus thuringiensis.
+The majority of described B. thuringiensis strains produce proteins that have insecticidal activity against lepidopteran insects (larvae of moths and butterflies) although a few have activity against dipteran (mosquitoes and flies) and coleopteran (beetles) insects.
 Microbial pesticide products based on B. thuringiensis producing CryIAc (e.g. DIPEL®) have been approved for use on a variety of crops and for home garden use and have been available in both Australia and New Zealand since 1989.